CanberraGrammar/codecadets-2018/three.md

 - commit and push it to your repository

 ### 3.3 | Bandit challenge again
-- go back to bandit, each time you discover a passoword, add it to the file, commit and push it so you can save your progress.
+- go back to bandit, each time you discover a password, add it to the file, commit and push it so you can save your progress.